+Resolution #1140

-Resolution #1140 Bi-State Development Agency Board of Commissioners June 25, 2021 Award of Contract - Hatch LTK - LRV Consulting Services Page 1
+Bi-State Development Agency Board of Commissioners June 25, 2021 Award of Contract - Hatch LTK - LRV Consulting Services Page 1

+Section 2.
 Approval of the Contract.
-The Board of Commissioners hereby authorizes the President and Section 2.
-CEO to enter into a contract with Hatch LTK, for light rail vehicle professional engineering consulting services, for an amount not to exceed \$7,190,996 for five (5) base years, under and pursuant to this Resolution and the Compact for the authorized Agency purposes set forth in the preambles hereof and subject to the conditions hereinafter provided.
+The Board of Commissioners hereby authorizes the President and CEO to enter into a contract with Hatch LTK, for light rail vehicle professional engineering consulting services, for an amount not to exceed \$7,190,996 for five (5) base years, under and pursuant to this Resolution and the Compact for the authorized Agency purposes set forth in the preambles hereof and subject to the conditions hereinafter provided.

+Section 3.
 Actions of Officers Authorized.
-The officers of the Agency, including, without limitation, the Section 3.
-President and CEO, and Vice President of Procurement are hereby authorized and directed to execute all documents and take such actions as they may deem necessary or advisable in order to carry out and perform the purposes of this Resolution and the Contract and the execution of such documents or taking of such action shall be conclusive evidence of such necessity or advisability.
+The officers of the Agency, including, without limitation, the President and CEO, and Vice President of Procurement are hereby authorized and directed to execute all documents and take such actions as they may deem necessary or advisable in order to carry out and perform the purposes of this Resolution and the Contract and the execution of such documents or taking of such action shall be conclusive evidence of such necessity or advisability.

+Section 4.
 Severability.
-It is hereby declared to be the intention of the Board of Commissioners that each Section 4. and every part, section and subsection of this Resolution shall be separate and severable from each and every other part, section and subsection hereof and that the Board of Commissioners intends to adopt each said part, section and subsection separately and independently of any other part, section and subsection.
-In the event that any part, section or subsection of this Resolution shall be determined to be or to have been unlawful or unconstitutional, the remaining parts, sections and subsections shall be and remain in full force and effect, unless the court making such finding shall determine that the valid portions standing alone are incomplete and are incapable of being executed in accordance with the intent of this Resolution.
+It is hereby declared to be the intention of the Board of Commissioners that each and every part, section and subsection of this Resolution shall be separate and severable from each and every other part, section and subsection hereof and that the Board of Commissioners intends to adopt each said part, section and subsection of this Resolution shall be determined to be or to have been unlawful or unconstitutional, the remaining parts, sections and subsections shall be and remain in full force and effect, unless the court making such finding shall determine that the valid portions standing alone are incomplete and are incapable of being executed in accordance with the intent of this Resolution.

+Section 5.
 Rights under Resolution Limited.
 No rights shall be conferred by this Resolution upon any person or entity other than the Agency and Hatch LTK.

 Section 6.
 Governing Law.
 The laws of the State of Missouri shall govern this Resolution.

+Section 7.
 No Personal Liability.
-No member of the Board of Commissioners, officer, employee or agent Section 7. of the Agency shall have any personal liability for acts taken in accordance with this Resolution and the Contract.
+No member of the Board of Commissioners, officer, employee or agent of the Agency shall have any personal liability for acts taken in accordance with this Resolution and the Contract.

+Section 8.
 Payment of Expenses.
-The Senior Vice President and CFO is hereby authorized and directed to Section 8. pay or cause to be paid all costs, expenses and fees incurred in connection with or incidental to this Resolution and the Contract.
+The Senior Vice President and CFO is hereby authorized and directed to pay or cause to be paid all costs, expenses and fees incurred in connection with or incidental to this Resolution and the Contract.

 Section 9.
 Effective Date.
 This Resolution shall be in full force and effect from and after its passage and approval.

 ADOPTED by the Board of Commissioners of The Bi-State Development Agency of the Missouri-Illinois Metropolitan District this 25th day of June, 2021.

 In Witness Whereof, the undersigned has hereto subscribed her signature and caused the Seal of the Agency to be affixed.

-THE BI-STATE DEVELOPMENT AGENCY OF THE MISSOURI-ILLINOIS METROPOLITAN DISTRICT Title [SEAL] ATTEST: Deputy Secretary to the Board of Commissioners
+THE BI-STATE DEVELOPMENT AGENCY OF THE MISSOURI-ILLINOIS METROPOLITAN DISTRICT

+Resolution #1140

-Resolution #1140 Bi-State Development Agency Board of Commissioners June 25, 2021 Award of Contract - Hatch LTK - LRV Consulting Services Page 2
+Bi-State Development Agency Board of Commissioners June 25, 2021

+Award of Contract - Hatch LTK - LRV Consulting Services Page 2
-Bi-State Development Agency Board of Commissioners Open Session Agenda Item June 25, 2021

-From: Taulby Roach, President and Chief Executive Officer

-Subject: Title VI Procedures and Analyses Updates

-Presentation: Jessica Mefford-Miller, Executive Director Metro Transit

-Jessica Gershman, Asst.
+From: Taulby Roach, President and Chief Executive Officer Subject: Title VI Procedures and Analyses Updates Disposition: Approval Presentation: Jessica Mefford-Miller, Executive Director Metro Transit Jessica Gershman, Asst.
 Exec.
 Dir.
 Planning & System Development